sjkingo/django-project-template/README.md

 * PostgreSQL for database connections.
 * Sensible time zone and defaults for Brisbane, Australia.
-  * Note that internationalization and time zone-aware datetimes are disabled!
+  * Note that internationalization is disabled!
 * `settings` app to store site-specific settings by providing `settings/dev.py` and `settings/prod.py` files.
 * Enables the admin interface with the [Grappelli skin](https://github.com/sehmaschine/django-grappelli).